golang-leipzig/1brc-in-go/README.md

 sys     0m12.716s
 ```

-Indeed, with nvme (raid0) we can read the whole file sequentially at 4.5G/s (at
+The above was all SATA SSD.
+With nvme drives (raid0) we can read the whole file
-100% cached).
+sequentially at 4.5G/s (at 100% cached).

 ```
 $ time cat /var/data/tmp/measurements.txt | pv > /dev/null